-We initially completed a few small projects for Dog Guard after Josh Huisenga (our founder) met Dean Watkins (the son of the company’s founder) in 2012.
-Several years later, when Dean took the helm of Dog Guard, he knew it was time to update the company’s brand identity.
+The Chalkbox connection with Dog Guard stretches back to 2012, when Josh Huisenga (our founder) met Dean Watkins (the son of the company’s founder).
+Dean took the helm a few years later, and knew he needed to update the brand identity.

 Change came in small increments, as is sometimes the case when working with an existing brand identity—especially one for a family company.
 However, while many second- or third-generation business owners don’t want to feel as if they’re erasing the legacy of those who came before them, Dean was more concerned about how the company’s dealers would respond: He wanted to build some credibility as the new owner before making any substantial changes.
 And because Dog Guard dealers spend their own money on things such as vehicle wraps and signage, it was vital to avoid the kind of abrupt logo transformation that would render existing materials obsolete overnight.

 First, a brand system—and slight refinements

 Our work began in 2016 with a brand system (seen in the pieces above).
 This included very subtle changes to the logo—but more important, it addressed everything around the logo.
 Between 2016 and 2022, we unified the Dog Guard experience across the corporate and dealer websites, brochures, packaging, and other collateral.
 This meant standardizing color, type, imagery, graphic elements, and language, which had become a bit scattered over the years due to different designers (and in some cases, the individual marketing efforts of dealers).